YimMenu/YimMenu/README.md

 CMake should be handling removed / added files automatically without any user input.

 If this is not the case for some reason you'll have to redo the steps in the [Generate project files](#Generate-project-files) section above.

+If you are doing custom modifications to the codebase and have a fork you are on your own for staying up to date with upstream (this repository), google stuff like "merge from upstream" and learn how to use Git.

 ## Project Structure